department-of-veterans-affairs/va.gov-team/products/medical-device-tool/product-outline.md

 Team will utilize shared resources to include, but not limited to: Front End engineer, Editors, content review, IA, 508, and local PAO input.

 #### User Value
--	Streamline the ordering process and improve reordering experience.
+-	Streamline the ordering process and improve reordering experience on on-line channel, migrate users from higher cost fulfillment options such as contact center and mail in reorder cards.

 #### Business Value
 Increase customer satisfaction
--	By fulling Veterans desire to reorder medical supplies online
+-	By fulling Veterans desire to reorder medical supplies online instead of calling contact center or sending in reorder cards.
--	Reducing number of mail-in and Call Center calls
+-	Reducing number of mail-in and Call Center calls to decrease operating costs for DLC
 -	The opportunity to increasing focus on a Veterans needs because the volume of cued calls will be reduced.

 ## KPIs